York Comprehensive High School

 York Comprehensive High School is the sole high school in York County School District 1.
 Dr. John Tharpe serves as principal.
 The school is located in York, South Carolina.

-Due to growth and aging of the original building, a new high school was built.
+Due to the growth and aging of the original building, a new high school was built.
 The new high school is on Alexander Love Highway.
 The new campus will accommodate grades 9–12.
-Ninth graders had been housed at York Junior High for several years because the old York Comprehensive was unable to handle the large number of students.
+Ninth graders had been housed at York Junior High for several years because the old York Comprehensive could not handle a large number of students.
 The new campus is designed to hold 1,800 students.

 Sports, clubs, and activities

-York Comprehensive athletes will compete in Region IIII–AAAA.
+York Comprehensive athletes will compete in Region III–AAAA.
 Other schools in the region are: